Hydroacylation

 With an alkyne instead, the reaction produces an α,β-unsaturated ketone.

 The reaction requires a metal catalyst or a radical initiator.
 Even so, the reaction is difficult to engineer, as oxidizing aldehydes to acyl radicals occurs only at high electrochemical potential.
 It is almost invariably practiced as an intramolecular reaction using homogeneous catalysts, often based on rhodium phosphines.

 History

 Hydroacylation first appeared in 1949, part of Kharasch's studies on peroxide effects.
-Because chain transfer occurs very slowly, the radical reaction required a very large excess of aldehyde and decarbonylation byproducts appeared in large quantity with dicarbonyl substrates.
+Because chain transfer occurs very slowly, the radical reaction required a very large excess of aldehyde and, with dicarbonyl substrates, decarbonylation byproducts appeared in large quantity.

 In the 1970s, metal-catalyzed hydroacylation was discovered for the synthesis of certain prostanoids.
 The reaction required tin tetrachloride and a stoichiometric amount of Wilkinson's catalyst:

 An equal amount of a cyclopropane was formed as the result of decarbonylation.

 The first catalytic application involved cyclization of 4-pentenal to cyclopentanone using (again) Wilkinson's catalyst.
 In this reaction the solvent was saturated with ethylene.